Sums of two squares and the tau-function: Ramanujan's trail: Second Interlude: Ramanujan's tau-function

 \subsection{Congruences for \texorpdfstring{$\tau(n)$}{taun3}}

 Ramanujan also discovered congruences for $\tau(n)$, mostly involving the \emph{sum of divisors} function $\sigma_k(n),$ which is defined as $\sigma_k(n)=\sum_{d\mid n}d^k$.
-Here we give a sampling (taken from \cite{S-D}), in which $(\frac{a}{b})$ denotes the \emph{Legendre symbol}):
+Here we give a sampling (taken from \cite{S-D}), in which $(\frac{a}{b})$ denotes the \emph{Legendre symbol}:

-The latter congruence was refined in 1930 by J.R.~Wilton \cite{Wilton}.
+The \pieter{last of these congruences} was refined in 1930 by J.R.~Wilton \cite{Wilton}.
 If we restrict $n$ to be a prime $p$, this refinement yields:

-The primes satisfying the second congruence are, by quadratic reciprocity, primes in a union of arithmetic progressions.
+The primes satisfying the \pieter{second congruence are primes in a finite union} of arithmetic progressions.
 For the third congruence, this is no longer the case; it is inherently non-abelian.
 Wilton's starting point is the trivial observation that modulo 23 the $n$-th Fourier coefficient $t(n)$ of $\eta(z)\eta(23z)$ equals $\tau(n)$.

 The congruence \eqref{Ramanujanwilton} was derived in a different way by F.~van der Blij \cite{Blij}, who considered the number of the representations of the integer $n$ by a form of class $F_i$, with $F_i$ a reduced form of discriminant $-23$ (of which there are three, namely $F_1=X^2+XY+Y^2$, $F_2=2X^2+XY+3Y^2$ and $F_3=2X^2-XY+3Y^2$).
 He establishes the formulae